The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 and the second formula as

-where it is assumed the index variables satisfy $u>v$ starting with $v=1$ [7][8].
+where it is assumed the index variables satisfy $u>v$ starting with $v=1$ as we have shown in [8][9].
 Thus, any individual non-trivial zero on the critical line $t_n$ can be converted to $\gamma$, which is independent on (RH).
-As a numerical example, for $t_1$ and $k=10^5$, we obtain $\gamma=0.5772181648\ldots$ accurate to $5$ decimal places, however, the computation becomes more difficult as it grows as $O(k^2)$ due to the double series.
-And if we subtract equations (21) and (22), then we obtain a relation
+As a numerical example, for $t_1$ and $k=10^5$, we compute $\gamma=0.5772\underline{1}81648\ldots$ accurate to $5$ decimal places, however, the computation becomes more difficult as it grows as $O(k^2)$ due to the double series.
+And if we subtract equations (43) and (44), then we obtain a relation

 whereby any individual non-trivial zero can be converted to its absolute value on the critical line.
 Also next, the infinite sum over non-trivial zeros